Preclinical and Clinical Assays

 Our team analyzes over 9,000 samples annually and conducts more than 40 studies, from simple screening to titration and neutralizing steps.

-Frequently Asked Questions (FAQs) About the Saint-Nazaire Facility
+Frequently Asked Questions (FAQs) About St Nazaire Facility on Bioanalysis, Biomarker & Immunogenicity

 Which types of companies has Saint-Nazaire worked with?